ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/XSD.md

 Minimal IoT NFT transactions: The minimal trading transactions that an IoT NFT can be used as a collateral.

-In MXC's implementation of XSD, after a 180-day waiting period, these parameters can be managed by MXC governance to ensure optimal performance and adapt to changing market conditions in a decentralized way.
+In MXC's implementation of XSD, after a 180-day waiting period, these parameters can be managed by Moonchain governance to ensure optimal performance and adapt to changing market conditions in a decentralized way.